bauerjj/SphinxSearch/README.md

 Sphinx requires indexing, which is why cron tasks should be used on your server to run periodically.
 You can always manually index in the control panel for testing purposes.
 The 'Main' index will read the discussions and comments table in your database.
 The 'Delta' will do the same thing, except it will only pickup the ones since the last index was performed.
 And so, you should index 'Delta' frequently and 'Main' during non-peak hours.

 The plugin connects to searchd and queries it using the shpinx API.
 You should notice a significant speed increase and search relevance.

+##Requirements

+ 1. Linux Only!
+ 2. PHP >= 5.3.0
+ 3. Shell Access
+ 4. Spawn a Daemon (searchd)
+ 5. Port Forwarding

+Sphinx does work on windows, it's just that I have not built the installer for windows as of yet.
+Maybe you can help!

 ##Install
 No backend knowledge is required to install this!
 Everything is done for you via the install wizard.
 It comes bundled with the build of the sphinx search engine.
 To install, run the install wizard and complete the **3** step process.
 If the wizard encounters any errors, it will tell you.
 If the installer package does not work on your server, you can perform a manual installation via your distro's package manager and then tell the wizard where to find your installed files.